agilecustoms/release/docs/features/dev-release.md

 ## Motivation

-_How did we live w/o a dev-release before?
+_How did we live without a dev-release before?
 We do use microservices in our team, and we just have a CI/CD pipeline that can build a feature branch and deploy it to a dev server.
 So we do not need dev-release, right?_